Junglefuss/project3-team7/planning/README.md

 # Hole in the Wall (backend)

 An application for finding local bars and creating your own notes about them so you can find them later.
+The backend portion provides the CRUD functionality for the database and is able to get the data from the Yelp API.

 ## Current Features

 - Users can search for bars near them by entering any location into the search bar.
 - Users can save their own bars and notes by simply entering their email (not authenticated)
 - Users can see their comments by checking back on the bars that they saved.

+## Backend Features
+- Create users
+- Create, read, update and delete comments
+- Retrieve API data from yelp.

 ## Technologies Used